jeffmancilla/servicenow/educause-it-service-catalog-model/readme.md

 The spreadsheets are excel import templates containing the EDUCAUSE terms as rows (data) and are intended to be imported, in a particular order, to their respective ServiceNow tables.
 Once the **Service Portfolio, Taxonomy, and Business Services** are imported, the next step will be to populate *business services* with your organization's current *service offerings*.

 # How to use
-1. Create a Service Portfolio record: https://[instance].service-now.com/spm_service_portfolio_list.do
+1. Create a Service Portfolio record, name="IT": https://[instance].service-now.com/spm_service_portfolio_list.do
 2. Import/create the Service Taxonomy Layer Definition (Service Category)
     - go to https://[instance].service-now.com/spm_taxonomy_layer_definition_list.do
     - right-click any column, select *Import*